Jan 22, 2025

 This Student Complaint Procedure is intended to allow students an opportunity to present a complaint which they feel warrants action, including the right to secure educational benefits and services.

-If the basis of the claim is discrimination and/ or harassment based on federal or state civil rights laws, the student must file a grievance under the Civil Rights Grievance and Investigation Process.
-If the accused (respondent) is a student, please refer to SP 4-31a.
-If the respondent is a CCCS employee, please refer to SP 3-50a.
+If the basis of the claim is discrimination and/ or harassment based on federal or state civil rights laws, the student must file a complaint under System Procedure (SP) 19-60, Civil Rights and Sexual Misconduct Resolution Process.
+If the basis of the claim is a violation of the Code of Student Behavioral Expectations and Responsibilities, the student must file a complaint under SP 4-30a, Student Behavioral Expectations and Responsibilities Resolution Procedure.

 Definitions